lacockj/phi/README.md

 }
 ```

 Using the headers and status codes makes it easier for your API's consumers to know when a request succeded or failed, and handle the response appropriately.
-All this information is already part of the HTTP definition, why not use it?
+All this information is already part of the [HTTP definition][RFC 2616], why not use it?

 ---